 Step 2: The Tier IV project focuses on growing produce and giving back to the community by donating at least 50 percent of your produce to a local food bank or other public or private nonprofit that helps those in the community who are less fortunate.
 This 4-H Project supports the Alabama Extension Grow More, Give More initiative.
+Participants will receive a Grow More, Give More yard sign.
 By signing on this line, I commit to the above goal.